LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Introduction

 Third, as elaborated in Section~\ref{sec:model-training}, training works well also with small batch sizes.
 As a result, we were able to train the two aforementioned SOTA models on a single A100 GPU within a budget of 100 hours each.

-We describe \LEAF~ as a \emph{lightweight} knowledge distillation scheme, thanks to the deliberate simplicity of the loss and model architecture, along with simplified training dataset and training infrastructure requirements.
-A contribution of our work is to show that such a setup is sufficient to derive SOTA text embedding models.
+We describe \LEAF{} as a \emph{lightweight} knowledge distillation scheme, thanks to the deliberate simplicity of the loss, entailing exclusively the $\ell_2$ norm of the approximation error between student and teacher representations, and model architecture, along with simplified training dataset and training infrastructure requirements.
+A key contribution of our work is to show that such an uncomplicated setup is sufficient to derive SOTA text embedding models.

 Finally, we reflect on the system's robustness to perturbations.
-For instance, we expect texts with similar meanings but different formulations to score similarly against a given document.
+For instance, we expect documents with similar meanings but different formulations to score similarly against a given query.
 We consider our work as seeking to synthesize models that directly approximate the function that maps strings to embeddings of their teacher.
 In Section~\ref{sec:systems_robustness} we find that downstream task performance is similarly robust to the perturbations introduced by our approximation scheme.
 We observe that a substantial amount of approximation error can be absorbed by the system and call this its \emph{robustness margin}.